Jeremy Pena Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Guardians' 3.86 team ERA ranks seventh across all league pitching staffs.

-- Guardians pitchers combine to allow 109 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (109 total, one per game).

-- Williams (1-2) gets the starting nod for the Guardians in his eighth start of the season.
-He's put together a 3.35 ERA in 37 2/3 innings pitched, with 31 strikeouts.

-- The right-hander last appeared on Wednesday against the Kansas City Royals, when he threw four scoreless innings while giving up three hits.
+- In his most recent appearance on Friday, the right-hander tossed 6 2/3 innings against the Chicago White Sox, giving up three earned runs while surrendering six hits.

-- In seven games this season, the 24-year-old has a 3.35 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .234 to opposing hitters.
+- The 24-year-old has amassed a 3.11 ERA and 9.1 strikeouts per nine innings in 16 games this season, while giving up a batting average of .226 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.